Information for COP 29 participants (A-Z)

 A computer centre is available at the conference venue offering computer and limited printing services free of charge to all Blue Zone participants on a first come, first served basis.
 Further electronic device charging stations are available at several locations.
 Please follow the wayfinding signage for locations and directions.

 Information from the COP 29 Presidency and the COP 29 Blue and Green Zone is available on the COP 29 Presidency website.
+In addition, the Code of Conduct for the Green Zone is available here.

 In accordance with rule 19 of the draft rules of procedure being applied, the credentials of representatives of Parties, as well as the names of alternate representatives and advisers, shall be submitted to the secretariat no later than 24 hours after the opening of COP 29, CMP 19 and CMA 6.
 Any later change in the composition of the delegation shall be communicated to the secretariat as early as possible.